ABTA 40 Years | Mon-Fri: 9am to 5:30pm | Sat: 9am to 5pm | Sun & Bank Holidays: 10am to 4:00pm

 Our adventure begins with the Skyrail Rainforest Cableway, offering a unique perspective as gondolas traverse four-and-a-half miles over the rainforest canopy in the Australia’s Wet Tropics World Heritage Area.
 Afterward, visit a rainforest interpretative center before enjoying some free time in Kuranda village.

+Today, embark on an introductory tour of Melbourne.
 During the tour, you’ll drive past renowned landmarks such as the Melbourne Cricket Ground (MCG) and Rod Laver Arena, home to the Australian Open Tennis.
 We’ll also glimpse the parklands, War Memorial, and Federation Square, the city’s central meeting point.
+The afternoon is yours to explore Melbourne at your leisure.

 Continue to the Mutitjulu Waterhole, home of Wanampi, an ancestral water snake.
 Discover the Dreamtime Stories and cultural significance before enjoying a free afternoon.